mobify/workshop--adaptivejs-site-1x/README.md

     [sudo] yo adaptivejs
     ```

-    **Note:** This command will eventually run `npm install` so depending on your permissions on the current directory, you may need to use `sudo`.
+    **Note:** This command will eventually run `npm install` so depending on your permissions for the current directory, you may need to use `sudo`.
     In general, if you run into permission errors when running any of the commands mentioned, try re-running the command using `sudo`.

 2. When prompted type `workshop--adaptivejs-site` for the project name and hit enter